 Tip # 6: Establishing a Connection

-After getting a nice position and test of sound, it’s time to connect your mic to your device.
+After getting a nice position and testing of sound, it’s time to connect your mic to your device.
 Are you plugging it into your camera, phone, or laptop?
 Do you need to connect it wirelessly or not?
 Here, it’s important to determine the kind of equipment you need.

 To be able to get the best results, get the right kind of connectors to suitably plug your mic into your device.
 There are tools that connect directly without the need for an adaptor.
 In choosing a connector, one hint is the color of the cable connector.
 Grey connectors are typically for mobile devices, and black is for regular audio and camera equipment.